Peter Pan (1953 film): Return to actual production

+Casting

+Walt Disney originally wanted to cast Mary Martin as Peter Pan, but Roy Disney disagreed, finding Martin's voice "too heavy, matured and sophisticated".
+Jean Arthur also approached Walt Disney to consider her for the role.
+Bobby Driscoll, who was Disney's first contract child actor and had previously starred in such films as Song of the South (1946), So Dear to My Heart (1948), and Treasure Island (1950), was ultimately cast.
+This was the first time that a male actor was cast as Peter Pan, breaking a tradition of women portraying him in both films and stage productions.
+Driscoll also provided some of the live-action reference for the character.
+Peter Pan was Driscoll's last Disney film, as his contract with the studio was abruptly terminated shortly after its release.

+For the role of Wendy, Disney wanted a "gentle and gracefully feminine" voice, which he found in Kathryn Beaumont, who had previously voiced the title character in Alice in Wonderland (1951) and had just finished working on the film.
+Disney initially offered the role of Captain Hook to Cary Grant, which the latter was "intrigued with", but eventually Hans Conried was cast as both Hook and, in keeping the tradition of the stage play, George Darling.

 Animation

 Live-action reference

 As with previous Disney animated features since Snow White and the Seven Dwarfs (1937), a live-action version with the actors performing to a prerecorded dialogue track was filmed to serve as an aid to animators.
 Margaret Kerry received a call to audition to serve as the live-action reference for Tinker Bell.
 For the live-action reference, Kerry said she had to hold out her arms and pretend to fly for all the scenes requiring it.
 Additionally, Kerry served as reference for one of the mermaids, along with Connie Hilton and June Foray.

 At the same time, the studio was looking for an actor to portray Peter Pan, to which Kerry suggested her dancing teacher Roland Dupree.
 He was interviewed and eventually won the role, providing visual reference for the flying and action sequences.
 Bobby Driscoll also served as the live-action reference model for Peter Pan, although he was mainly used for the close-up scenes.
 Kathryn Beaumont, who was the voice of Wendy, performed the live-action reference footage for the character.

 Hans Conried completed the voice work over the course of a few days, but served as the live-action reference for two and a half years.